-- all elements that were considered when developing the green corridors in this plan to ensure wildlife connectivity through green elements of the parish's landscape can be considered for new development.
-This includes the connectivity of pathways from already existing orchards, natural spaces, hedgerows, trees, and blue bodies. - 88.
-The Environment Act (2021) requires all development schemes to deliver a mandatory 10% BNG, which should be maintained for a period of at least 30 years.
-The concept seeks measurable improvements for biodiversity by creating or enhancing habitats in association with development.
-Development proposals must 'leave biodiversity in a better state than before'.
-This will become law from November 2023, however, for smaller sites it will apply from April 2024, with secondary legislation and further detail yet to come.
-There will be three ways to deliver BNG, onsite within the site curtilage, off site locally with biodiversity enhanced in conjunction with nearby landowners, or through statutory credits.
-The requirement for BNG is in addition to following the usual mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
-Some developers are already designing net gain into their development projects and as set out above, the NPPF encourages the net gain approach, though the requirement to measure this or meet a particular level of BNG is not yet mandatory nationally or within the District Council area. - 89.
-The Local Plan has general policies on protecting the landscape and its features including protecting nocturnal character and important views, enhancing biodiversity, and supporting a green infrastructure network.
+requirement for BNG is in addition to following the usual mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
+Some developers are already designing net gain into their development projects and as set out above, the NPPF encourages the net gain approach, though the requirement to measure this or meet a particular level of BNG is not yet mandatory nationally or within the District Council area.

+- 90. The Local Plan has general policies on protecting the landscape and its features including protecting nocturnal character and important views, enhancing biodiversity, and supporting a green infrastructure network.
 In the emerging GNLP Policy 3 development is required to provide a 10% net gain in biodiversity.
-The local authority also has green infrastructure projects plan in place called the BDC East Broadland GI Project Plan (2015).
+The local authority also has green infrastructure projects plan in place called the BDC East Broadland GI Project Plan (2015)28.
 Projects 2, 3 and 14 are relevant to our parish and are about the Burlingham Trails Cycling and Walking Routes, Attractions and Facilities Project and South-East Lingwood GI Connectivity Project (Maps in Appendix E).
 The projects include improving routes for the community to include circular walking routes, new signage and attract people to use the areas for recreation.
-Further detail can be read in their project plan but Project 14 particularly links into some of the areas being identified as green corridors in the neighbourhood plan and potential to improve access links and wildlife connectivity from South Burlingham to Beighton. - 90.
-It is also important to note that when developers are making improvements to existing areas or creating new development, green infrastructure for public access and for biodiversity cannot always use the same space. - 91.
+Further detail can be read in their project plan but Project 14 particularly links into some of the areas being identified as green corridors in the neighbourhood plan and potential to improve access links and wildlife connectivity from South Burlingham to Beighton. - 91.
+It is also important to note that when developers are making improvements to existing areas or creating new development, green infrastructure for public access and for biodiversity cannot always use the same space. - 92.
 As part of developing the Neighbourhood Development Plan, green corridors have been identified to connect areas of wildlife habitat across the built-up area of the parish.
 Each green corridor will be a focus for the community and landowners to increase biodiversity and connectivity, for example by planting more trees and hedges, by allowing grassland areas to grow wilder, and by installing features like bird and bat boxes.
-These should also be a target for BNG where it is not feasible to deliver improvements on site.
+These should also be a target for BNG where it is not feasible to deliver improvements on site. - 93.
+The green corridors in Figure 23 and shown on the Policies Map in Appendix A have been identified according to the following principles: - The location of designated and locally important wildlife sites. - Areas of habitat between these sites which enable high quality core habitats to be connected by corridors, especially areas identified by Natural England as having potential for habitat networks. - Other locations where existing priority habitats or habitats such as woodland and hedges can be connected and augmented. - 94.
+The four maps shown in Appendix D show the principles followed to identify the corridors in Figure 23.

-&lt;sup>27 Broadland District Council East Broadland GI Project Plan (2015).
+28 Broadland District Council East Broadland GI Project Plan (2015).
 Source: Microsoft Word - East Broadland GI Project Plan.docx (southnorfolkandbroadland.gov.uk)